mirage22/jvm-language-examples/README.md

-# Comparison of JVM language features
+# Comparing JVM language features
-This branch is dedicated to compare similarties between a JVM languages, their constructions and features.
+This branch is dedicated to compare similarties between selected JVM languages.
+Their constructions and features.
+To highlight specific only command-line is used for compilation and run.

-## 1. Comparision of selection control mechanism 3 JVM languages
+## **A.** Comparing the selection control mechanism, 3 JVM languages
 The comparison of selection control mechanism used for change the flow of the program.
 The comparison is done accross a various JVM languages.
 Naive vehicle factory (Img.1) is considered.
 ![Img.1: Naive vehicle factory](factory_pattern.png)

-### Java - switch statement
+### **1. Java** - switch statement
 ```bash
 $ java -version
 output: openjdk version "18" 2022-03-2